From Brunei to Brexit: Outgoing UK envoy reflects on three years in the sultanate - The Scoop

 Q: During your time here, you’ve had to navigate a number of tricky issues – Britain has been through a lot of political turmoil over the past three years with regards to Brexit.
 As an envoy for the UK, how difficult has it been to navigate those issues on a diplomatic level?

 A: I’m quite comfortable representing the values that are consistent with the UK’s policy, and that is driving the Global Britain agenda.
-We have left the UK but our values of international engagement and wanting to work with our partners around the world hasn’t changed at all.
+We have left the EU but our values of international engagement and wanting to work with our partners around the world hasn’t changed at all.

 Yes, there has been political turmoil – we’ve had a general election and change of leader of government.
 All of that is normal in any democracy, although it’s probably been more exciting that normal.
 But that doesn’t change the ability of a public servant like me to represent the country and our values and international policies that have been consistent.